 There are key elements to many a patient with fibromyalgia.
-These salient features share much in common with other well described medical conditions that have often been found to have fairly clearly defined symptoms, physical signs and most importantly, medical laboratory findings.
+These salient features share much in common with other well-described medical conditions that have often been found to have fairly clearly defined symptoms, physical signs, and most importantly, medical laboratory findings.
 So, once other diseases are ruled out, one is then left with the orphan disease of the neuromusculoskeletal system: fibromyalgia.

-Many patients with a history of recurrent antibiotic use often have weakened gastrointestinal immune system and in addition may have picked up through restaurant food, ie: sushi, microbial invaders like entameba histolytica.
+Many patients with a history of recurrent antibiotic use often have a weakened gastrointestinal immune system and in addition may have picked up through restaurant food, ie: sushi, microbial invaders like entameba histolytica.
 This parasite has been shown in certain genetically susceptible patients to activate an immune response that promotes inflammation within the connective tissue of the musculoskeletal system.
 By checking for salivary antibodies to these parasites as well as for other components of a healthy gastrointestinal immune system, I have been able to track and treat another element in the clinical picture of this disease process.

 Probiotics like lactobacillus acidophilus and an Ayurvedic medicinal food, Chaywanprash, are part of a program used to restore the ecology of the gastrointestinal immune system.